‘Steven Universe’ Season 4: Truth About StevenBomb 5 Leak, Episode 11 Still Available On Cartoon Network’s App

 — Matt Burnett (@Matt___Burnett) January 5, 2017

 Cartoon Network’s app is now streaming only one episode from the StevenBomb 5 set, which is Episode 11 titled “Steven’s Dream.”
-It has apparently removed the other four new episodes of Steven Universe Season 4 – “Adventures in Light Distortion,” “Gem Heist,” “The Zoo” and “That Will be All.”
+It has apparently removed the other four new episodes of Steven Universe Season 4 – “Adventures in Light Distortion,” “Gem Heist,” “The Zoo,” and “That Will be All.”

 Here is a brief sneak peek of what happens in “Steven’s Dream.”
 Steven Universe wakes up from a dream shedding tears.
 He believes that his strange dream has something to do with Pink Diamond, a member of the Great Diamond Authority who was shattered by his mother, Rachel Quartz.
-When the Crystal Gems, Garnet, Amethyst and Pearl, refuse to tell Steven more about Pink Diamond, he and his father, Greg, take off to South Korea to find answers.
+When the Crystal Gems, Garnet, Amethyst, and Pearl, refuse to tell Steven more about Pink Diamond, he and his father, Greg, take off to South Korea to find answers.
 There they witness a scene similar to what Steven saw in his dream.
 What happens next leaves Steven regretting his decision to look for answers, ignoring Crystal Gems’ warning.

 Don't worry Steven, no one else really gets it either! ????????????❓ pic.twitter.com/ax1Am2Bv9c